RohitGodara77/Lucky-Draw-Game/README.txt

 ﻿Hello, my name is Rohit GOdara.
-I am a CE undergraduate from AIT< Pune and a budding backend developer.
+I am a CE undergraduate from AIT, Pune and a budding backend developer.
 This repository contains the backend framework of a Lucky Draw Gaming Service.
 Users can use this service to get raffle tickets and win prizes.
 I have implemented 5 APIs, which carry out the following functions respectively:
 * Allows users to get raffle tickets